FAQs Nuclear Power

 At other plants, the cooling water is circulated through cooling towers to remove the extra heat it has gained.
 The water is pumped to the top of the cooling towers and pours down through the structure.
 At the same time, a set of fans at the top of each tower pulls air up through the condenser water to cool it even more.
 The condenser water then flows back into the turbine building to begin condensing steam again.

 Why are new nuclear power plants necessary?
 Can't we just use wind or solar power?

 Although renewable energy sources, like wind and solar power, are important resources for the country’s energy mix, only nuclear power is capable of producing large amounts of electricity 24 hours a day, 365 days a year.

 While Duke Energy is also investing in wind and solar farms, large baseload plants — like nuclear — are an important part of our mission to provide clean, affordable, reliable electricity.

 What are Duke Energy’s plans for new nuclear generation?

-Duke Energy submitted combined construction and operating license (COL) applications to the Nuclear Regulatory Commission (NRC) for the proposed Lee Nuclear Station Gaffney, S.C., the Levy County site in Florida, and for two new units at its Harris site in New Hill, N.C.
+Duke Energy submitted combined construction and operating license (COL) applications to the Nuclear Regulatory Commission (NRC) for the proposed Lee Nuclear Station in Gaffney, S.C. and the Levy County site in Florida.

 Duke Energy selected the Westinghouse AP1000® for the proposed new nuclear stations.
 The Westinghouse AP1000 reactor is an advanced passive pressurized water reactor (PWR), featuring innovative passive safety systems and proven Westinghouse PWR technology — which is currently in use at several of our nuclear facilities.